Immigration

 Summary of Position

 Since its founding, the United States has stood as a beacon of freedom and a land of opportunity.
-The ancestors of every American citizen, barring those of Native American descent, came to this country in search of a better life for themselves and their families.
+The ancestors of almost every American citizen, barring those of Native American descent, came to this country in search of a better life for themselves and their families.
 Since then, immigrants have remained a vital part of our communities and strengthened our economy in California and across the nation.
-While Congressman DeSaulnier agrees that reforms to our immigration system are needed, he does not accept the scapegoating, fearmongering, and xenophobia that has characterized the Trump Administration and precluded meaningful progress on the issue.
+While Congressman DeSaulnier agrees that reforms to our immigration system are needed, he does not accept scapegoating, fearmongering, and xenophobia, which has precluded meaningful progress on the issue.
 Congressman DeSaulnier believes that the greatest nation in the history of humankind is capable of ensuring the well-being of its own citizens while simultaneously extending its arms to asylum-seekers, refugees, and immigrants seeking a better life.

 By the Numbers

-- Immigrants added an estimated $2 trillion to the U.S. GDP in 2016, and between $4.6 and $8 billion in California.
+- Immigrants added an estimated $3.3 trillion to the U.S. GDP in 2021, including around $715 billion in California alone.

 - 96% of the more than 1.5 million Dreamers in the U.S. are either working or in school.